-Size of the Sydney class The model of the USS Jenolan in TNG: "Relics" is a redress of the "executive shuttle" used in "Star Trek VI".
+The model of the USS Jenolan in TNG: "Relics" is a redress of the "executive shuttle" used in "Star Trek VI".
 This is why the Star Trek Encyclopedia claims that the Sydney class is a "small starship resembling a runabout" and that "some Sydney-class starships were built without warp drive, intended for use as a large shuttlecraft".
 This is nonsense.
 The original shuttle had only one deck, and a length of about 25m.
 A look at the photo of the Sydney-class USS Jenolan (labeled as "Jenolin") reveals that not only a Constitution-style warp nacelle, but also a small bridge dome and several rows of windows were added to the model.
 Owing to the rather small size of the model, the additional parts were taken from an AMT model.
 It is absolutely safe to say that the Sydney is an independent and much larger ship.
 Based on the known size of the nacelles, the Sydney class must be around 235m long.
-Ironically, the Fact Files continue with the Sydney-shuttle idea, but they show two incongruent drawings of the Sydney class and the orbital shuttle whose basic shapes couldn't be more different although they are the same in reality!
+Moreover, if the Jenolan were less than 30m long, the diameter of the shield bubble in TNG: "Relics" would have been barely 80m, definitely not high enough for the Enterprise to pass through the already closing gate of the Dyson Sphere.

-Upside-down Sydneys?
-In DS9: "Playing God", "Accession", "Trials and Tribble-ations" (when Dulmer and Lucsly arrive) and "Chrysalis" a Sydney-class transport docks to the station upside down, contrary to all other known starships.
+In DS9: "Playing God", "Accession", "Trials and Tribble-ations" (when Dulmer and Lucsly arrive) and "Chrysalis" a Sydney-class transport (probably labeled "USS Nash" at this time) docks to the station upside down, contrary to all other known starships.
 Why?
-It probably didn't have to do with the above silly runabout theory, since the ship appeared to be at least 100m long, already much too large for a runabout.
-It might have been intended to show a different ship class than the Sydney, however, there is no reason why this old class shouldn't be still in service, considering that Mirandas are still around too.
+It probably didn't have to do with the above silly "Sydney runabout" theory, since the ship appeared to be at least 100m long, already much too large for a runabout.
+It might have been intended to show a different ship class than the Sydney.
+Yet, there is no reason why this old class shouldn't be still in service, considering that Mirandas are still around too.
 I think since it could be clearly identified there is no reason to assume that it isn't a Sydney class, and for some weird reason it had to dock upside down.

 Thanks to countless people at the Flare Sci-fi Forums, where such weird stuff is permanently being discussed and to Frank'sSWDAO likewise.
 Special thanks to Dave for additional facts and suggestions, to Stephen for several corrections, to Ruben Hilbers for a hint about lifeboats, to Kris Olinger for clearing up the Miranda/Soyuz issue, to Capeton Yusshuk for suggestions about the Constitution class, to Kurt Fitzner for pointing out to me the quote about the Excelsior's transwarp to Mark for the suggestion that the Enterprise-B and Lakota may be the same ship, to Rogue Vulcan and to everyone else who discussed the number of Galaxy-class starships at the SCN.